 To move through the list and select the file you want to edit, use the Up and Down arrow keys.
 If the file you need is in a subfolder, select the folder, and then press Enter.
 Press the Tab key until you hear "Table, list of folders, files, or items," and then, to select the file, use the Up and Down arrow keys.

 To open the file, press Enter.
 The file opens in a separate tab on your browser, and you can now make changes.
-If it’s an Office 365 document, the file opens in the appropriate application (such as Word for the web or Excel Online).
+If it’s an Office 365 document, the file opens in the appropriate application (such as Word for the web or Excel for the web).

 Tip: If you prefer to open the file in your desktop application, press Shift+Tab until you hear: “Command bar.”
 Press the Right or Left arrow key until you hear "Open," and then press Enter.
 Press the Down arrow key until you hear the application you want to open the file with, and then press Enter.